Enquire Online Now

 Signaller

 The role of a signaller is to ensure that the operator is guided accordingly with the use of hand gestures and signals (under certain conditions a phone or radio may be used).
-These indicate certain actions which the operator must complete.
+These further indicate certain actions which the operator must complete.
 They are also known as a Slinger Banksman.
 Other roles they may have could also include hooking the item onto the crane.

 HIAB Licence Cost